Nowhere Boys: Premise

 After returning home from a school excursion, four boys, Felix Ferne, Andy Lau, Sam Conte, and Jake Riles, find themselves in an alternate reality where no one recognises them.
 They battle mystical threats and demons to find their way back home.

-One week after the boys return home, they discover they have special elemental powers after returning from the alternate reality but when they thought they were at peace, they discover they weren't the only ones who crossed over from the alternate reality.
+One week after the boys return home, they discover they have special elemental powers.
+Thinking they otherwise are at peace, they discover they weren't the only ones who crossed over from the alternate reality.